 - Ensure occupancy levels remain the same during the test period

 - Make sure the supplied paperwork is kept safe at all times and returned completed along with the detector monitors

 - Carry out testing when there is no building work going on around your property

-- Ensure detectors are put in place and remain in the same place for the minimum period of time stated (usually three months)
+- Ensure detectors are put in place and remain in the same place for the minimum period of time stated.

-For more information on radon monitoring, and for impartial advice on radon gas removal, contact us today.
+For more information on radon monitoring, and for impartial advice on radon gas, contact us today.
 We have vast experience in the monitoring of radon gas having deployed thousands of detectors.